 Day 6 – Study the Beauty of Coimbra

 Porto - Coimbra (122 km/78 miles)

 Savor time to independently explore historically rich Porto this morning then continue to Coimbra, home to one of Europe’s oldest universities founded in 1290.
 See its legendary buildings – including a Baroque clock tower, a tile-covered chapel and the fabulous Joanine Library – that dominate the town’s hilltop.
 The ancient city center is home to Roman ruins, Romanesque cathedrals and the old maze-like streets of the Moorish quarter and the church of Santa Cruz, where the first king of Portugal, Afonso Henriques, is buried in an elaborate tomb.
 You’ll spend the night at Quinta das Lagrimas, a 1329 palace surrounded by magnificent gardens, bedecked in traditional Portuguese colors and enshrouded in legend: It is rumored that Portugal's Prince Pedro lost his lover, the noblewoman Ines, to his father's assassins here – hence the name of the estate (quinta) commemorates her tears (lagrimas).

-Day 7 – Appreciate Portugal’s Pilgrimage Sites
+Day 7 – Appreciate Portugal’s Historic Sites